Dean of Students

 Disability Support Services

-Disability Support Services (DSS), under the direction of the Associate Provost, is committed to ensuring access to educational opportunity for all qualified students with disabilities.
+Disability Support Services (DSS) is committed to ensuring access to educational opportunity for all qualified students with disabilities.
 Any student who has a documented condition that substantially limits his or her learning activities can request coordination of appropriate academic support services.
 DSS collaborates with students, faculty, and staff to ensure appropriate services are provided to students registered with our office.

 Students must self-identify to be eligible for accommodations and other disability services on campus.
 However, the student can choose whether or not to register for services.
 Disability support services are provided in accordance with federal law.
 To be eligible for services, students must provide documentation of disability from an appropriate practitioner.
 See our webpage at www.UAH.edu/counseling/disability or contact DSS for more information.
 To schedule an appointment contact our office at 256.824.1997 or come by Wilson Hall 317.